Personal boundaries: why they’re important for children

 - Start with a big piece of paper and ask your child to draw a picture of themselves in the middle.
 Or they could stick a photo of themselves there.
 Ask your child to draw a circle around themselves.

 - Draw another circle around the others and add acquaintances.
-These are people your child knows but isn’t close friends with.
+These are people your child knows but isn’t close to.
 They could be people in your child’s wider group of friends, in their class at school, on their sports team, or family friends.
-Talk with your child about who to include.
+Talk with your child about who they think should be included and why.

 - Draw another circle and add professionals and other people whose jobs are to help your child.
 They might be teachers, doctors or carers.